Assembling the system

 There should be a capacitance of 200 μF between the positive (red) and negative (blue) power rails.
 The Sparkfun capacitor kit does not include a 200 μF capacitor, but it does include many 100 μF capacitors.
 Capacitors in parallel sum together and so we can put two of them in parallel between the positive and negative rails.
 These are electrolytic capacitors and they have a polarity: the negative end is demarcated by a white stripe, a negative symbol, and shorter wire.
 Stick the positive ends in holes in the red rail and the negative ends in holes in the blue rail.
 It helps to trim the wires first so that they are the same length; you want both to fit securely in the breadboard holes.

 In Suppl.
 Fig 3, the second capacitor (C2) is indicated to be a ceramic capacitor because no polarity is specified.
 (Electrolytic capacitors have a polarity, whereas ceramic capacitors do not.)
 We built our prototype boards using 1 μF ceramic capacitors for C2.
 However, the Sparkfun capacitor kit recommended in the parts list presently includes only 1 μF electrolytic capacitors.
-If you don’t have a 1 μF ceramic capacitor, you can use a 0.1 μF ceramic capacitor instead.
-The precise value of C2 does not matter much; both 0.1 μF and 1 μF will work fine.
+(When we made the original system, they had 1 μF ceramic capacitors too.)
+If you don’t have a 1 μF ceramic capacitor, you can go ahead and use a 1 μF electrolytic capacitor instead.

 The pinout diagram of the TLE 2426 IC chip looks like this: